Obama Budget Slashes Clean Diesel Funding

 ESTELLE POWELL: The exhaust from one bus goes in and fills up the other bus, so that when the students get on you know it's not healthy for the children.

 SHOGREN: Estelle Powell coordinates regulations for the school bus system.
 She says that thanks to the Clean Diesel Program, the air will get a lot healthier for kids here.
 The school system has approval to buy heaters for each bus.

-Mr. SCOTT DELONEY (Indiana Official): Eliminating this type of funding will significantly reduce our ability to reduce children's exposure to diesel exhaust.
+SCOTT DELONEY: Eliminating this type of funding will significantly reduce our ability to reduce children's exposure to diesel exhaust.

 SHOGREN: Environmental groups, public health advocates and industry groups were shocked to hear the president's proposal to stop funding the program in 2012.
 EPA administrator Lisa Jackson says deciding to cut it is painful.

-Ms. LISA JACKSON (EPA): This is a program that for every dollar spent we know has a history of giving us 12, 13 dollars in health benefits.
+LISA JACKSON: This is a program that for every dollar spent we know has a history of giving us 12, 13 dollars in health benefits.

-Mr. ALLEN SCHAEFFER (Diesel Technology Forum): It's an undisputed success -that's what makes it so heartbreaking to see the program be proposed for elimination.
+ALLEN SCHAEFFER: It's an undisputed success - that's what makes it so heartbreaking to see the program be proposed for elimination.
 And I say proposed because it's our view that this is only a start of this conversation.